hosfeldli/carla_stage_manger/README.md

 # Carla Stage Manager

-`carla_stage_manager` is a project designed to enable manual driving in the Carla simulator using a Logitech steering wheel and pedal set.
+`carla_stage_manager` is a project designed to enable manual driving in the CARLA simulator using a Logitech steering wheel and pedal set on Linux systems for a realistic driving experience.

 ---